nicolaprezza/BWTIL/README.md

 BWTIL : the BWT Text-indexing Library
 ===============
-Authors: Nicola Prezza, Nicola Gigante, and Alberto Policriti
+Authors: Nicola Prezza, Nicola Gigante, and Alberto Policriti.
 mail: nicolapr@gmail.com

 ### Brief introduction

-The BWTIL library offers a set of tools, classes and functions appositely designed to facilitate operations that involve manipulating the Burrows-Wheeler text transform (example: computing/inverting the BWT or checking its correctness) and indexes based on the BWT.
+The BWTIL library offers a set of tools, classes and functions designed to facilitate operations that involve manipulating the Burrows-Wheeler text transform (example: computing/inverting the BWT or checking its correctness) and indexes based on the BWT.
 The library is specifically designed to deal with large files (which means up to 2^64 characters) and implements efficient algorithms and data structures to offer good time-and-space performances.
 BWTIL comes with some sample programs and classes, among which you can find static and dynamic bitvectors, Huffman-compressed dynamic strings, partial sums, Huffman trees, static wavelet trees, the dB-hash data structure (paper under review) and a succinct wavelet-tree based FM index.
 The available executables (to date) are:

  * **dB-hash** : an implementation of the dB-hash data structure (see tools/dB-hash/README)